 Fig. 6.
-(Upper panel) Histogram of the charge measured during calibration of a photomultiplier with 0, 1 and 2 photoelectrons maxima (see text).
-(Lower panel) Example of a gain calibration curve.
-Average values of PMT output charges induced by one photoelectron detected as a function of the voltage applied to the photomultiplier is presented.
+Upper panel: Histogram of the charge measured during calibration of a PMT with 0, 1, and 2 photoelectrons maxima (see text).
+Lower panel: Example of a gain calibration curve.
+Average values of PMT output charges induced by one photoelectron detected as a function of the voltage applied to the PMT is presented.
 The black continuous line denotes an exponential fit to the experimental points.